PBS FORMS FOR TREATING INFLAMMATORY BOWEL DISEASE IN AUSTRALIA, AND LINKS TO COMPASSIONATE ACCESS PORTALS

 Abbvie Pro (Humira and upatacitinib aka Rinvoq) note: updated to correct link.
 From website:

-study of another JAK inhibitor, RINVOQ should only be used if no suitable treatment alternatives are available in patients:
+WARNING: Based on the results from a post-marketing safety study of another JAK inhibitor, RINVOQ should only be used if no suitable treatment alternatives are available in patients:

 • With history of atherosclerotic cardiovascular disease or other cardiovascular risk factors (such as current or past long time smokers).